Blog

 This resonates deeply with what we see at VAULT.
 The problem isn't the technology – it's the implementation discipline.

-According to Informatica's CDO Insights 2025 survey, the top obstacles to AI success are data quality and readiness (43%), lack of technical maturity (43%), and shortage of skills (35%).
-These aren't technology problems.
-They're organizational challenges that require a fundamental shift in how companies approach innovation.
+These aren’t all technology problems.
+They’re organizational challenges that require a fundamental shift in how companies approach innovation.

 After helping businesses build hundreds of custom applications and digital products, I've identified three critical missteps:

-At VAULT, we've seen brilliant AI models fail because they were built on fragmented, inconsistent, or inaccessible data.
-The winning programs we've observed allocate 50-70% of their timeline and budget to data readiness – not model training.
+At VAULT, we’ve seen brilliant AI models fail because they were built on fragmented, inconsistent, or inaccessible data.
+The winning programs we’ve observed dedicate 50–70% of their timeline and budget to data readiness – not model training.

 The most sophisticated AI in the world is useless if employees don't trust it, understand it, or integrate it into their daily workflows.
 According to a McKinsey analysis, companies that fully integrate AI into their organizational structure see a 54% increase in productivity – but only when the integration is intentional and human-centered.

 Change management isn't an afterthought.
 It's the entire game.
+That’s why you must design with employees, not around them.
+Adoption is everything.

 About the Author